 As much as you want to spend your days relaxing and exploring, exercise is essential for your physical and mental health.

-Exercise has many benefits for your health, including weight loss, decreasing your risk of developing diseases like cardiovascular disease, and improving your mood.
+Exercise has many health benefits, including weight loss, decreasing the risk of developing diseases like cardiovascular disease, and improving mood.

 While I'm not saying you should immediately put down that delicious chocolate croissant and run to the closest gym, I recommend blocking out at least 30 minutes daily to exercise.